cpavnn/RideShare/README.md

     line 137 in app.js <br/>
     line no 131 of index.html,<br/>
     this makes sure your app stays private to your company.
+11. Set your city's geocode at line 386 and office geocode 568 in ``` mydetails.js ```
-11. cd to functions directory and do type ``` npm install ```, this will install necessary npm modules
+12. cd to functions directory and do type ``` npm install ```, this will install necessary npm modules
-12. Add API keys for google maps, Visit for further instruction https://developers.google.com/maps/documentation/javascript/
+13. Add API keys for google maps, Visit for further instruction https://developers.google.com/maps/documentation/javascript/
-13. In command line type "firebase deploy" and hit enter
+14. In command line type "firebase deploy" and hit enter
-14. After successful deploy, copy the hosting url and open in browser
+15. After successful deploy, copy the hosting url and open in browser

 Now you have private carpool app for you company